Pos Malaysia: History

+Penang Post Office Building around 1907.

+Early postal services

-The history of Pos Malaysia Berhad can be traced back to the early 1800s with the establishment of postal services first in the Straits Settlements in Penang, Malacca and Singapore expanding through the rest of Malaya by the early 20th century.
+The history of Pos Malaysia can be traced back to the early 1800s in the Straits Settlements with the establishment of postal services in Penang, Malacca and Singapore before expanding through the rest of Malaya by the early 20th century.
 Letters were then conveyed through dispatch riders or special messengers.
 Instead of postage stamps, fees were collected when letters were handed in at the Post Office.
 Letters posted were given a receipt.

-The system later changed when the Indian stamps overprinted with crown and Straits' stamps overprinted with dollars and cents were introduced in 1867.
-The first inaugural set of postage stamps was introduced in 1901.

-The Federated Malay States Posts and Telegraphs Department was formally created on 1 January 1905 with the merger of the postal and telegraph services of Perak, Selangor, Negeri Sembilan, and Pahang.
+The Federated Malay States Posts and Telegraphs Department was formally established on 1 January 1905 with the merger of postal and telegraph services of Perak, Selangor, Negeri Sembilan, and Pahang.

-The Kajang town Post Office in June 2021, located near Stadium Kajang at the heart of the town.

-A Malayan Postage Union was established in 1907 that instituted universal postage rates for the Federated Malay States, the Straits Settlements, and Johor.
-Kedah, Kelantan, and Terengganu joined in 1909 when they transferred from Thailand to British protection.
+Postal services in the five Unfederated Malay States of Johor (1876), Kedah, Kelantan, Perlis, and Terengganu were individually established from 1876 until 1910 (The latter four were transferred from Siamese Administration).
+The Malayan Postal Union was established in 1935 that instituted universal postage rates for the Federated Malay States and the Straits Settlements.

+Post War Reforms

+During the Second World War, The Japanese Forces took control of the postal services under the Dai Nippon Postal Administration.
+Few years before the end of the War, jurisdiction of the four northern Malay States were transferred to the Thai Postal Administration.
+After the Japanese Occupation, the Unfederated Malay States were admitted to the Union.
+The Malayan Postal Union Agreement was revised and reissued in 1949, as the Postal Union of Malaya Agreement covering the Federation of Malaya and Singapore.

-It also started as a medium for the transmission of letters, newspapers, and business documents.
+The union also started as a medium for the transmission of letters, newspapers, and business documents.
 The postal service soon evolved into a multiple services provider.
-It began to venture into parcel delivery, registrations, insurance service, transaction of money (postal order & money order), and investment of funds (Post Office Saving Bank).
+It began to venture into parcel delivery, registrations, insurance service, transaction of money (postal order & money order), and investment of funds through the formation of the Post Office Savings Bank (Bank Simpanan Pejabat Pos).

-The postal service, then known as Jabatan Perkhidmatan Pos – Postal Services Department (PSD), also began to take over numerous services on behalf of the Government departments.
-It started to collect payment of electricity bills, sale of dog licences, payment of pensions, sale of television licence and others.
+The postal service, then known as the Malayan Postal Services Department (Jabatan Perkhidmatan Pos Tanah Melayu) after the independence of Malaya in 1957, also began to take over numerous services on behalf of the Government departments after the Second World War.
+It started to collect payment of electricity bills in 1946, sale of dog licences in 1949, payment of pensions in 1953, sale of highway code booklet from transport department in 1960 and the sale of television licence in 1964 and others.

-In 1992, Pos Malaysia Berhad was corporated from the PSD.
-In September 2001, Pos Malaysia Berhad was listed on the then Kuala Lumpur Stock Exchange (now known as Bursa Malaysia Berhad) through a reverse takeover of a Philio Allied Berhad assuming its listing status.
-Today, Pos Malaysia has many Strategic Business Units - POS Laju, POS, Data Pos, POS ArRahnu, POS Digicert, POS Solutions & POS Online.
+Following the establishment of Malaysia on 16 September 1963, Malayan Postal Service was combined with those from Sabah (inherited from North Borneo since 1883), Sarawak (established in 1869) and Singapore under the newly formed Malaysian Postal Service Department, although Singapore's Postal Service would later separate again on 1966, a year after it gained independence when the newly established City State government took control from the Malaysian Federal Government.

+A Pos Aviation Boeing 727 Freighter (registration number 9M-NEP) operating under partnership with Gading Sari Aviation from 2007 to 2013.
+Picture taken on 28 March 2012.